 Have you ever had ultrasound treatment for an injured joint?
 Maybe for a sports injury?
 For ultrasound contraception, a man (or his doctor) applies 15 minutes of those same painless ultrasound waves to the testes using equipment that’s already common in physical therapists’ offices.
-In animals, this results in about 6 months of contraception.
-We know that it works in humans too, but we don’t know yet whether the same dose will make it last 6 months.
+In animals, this results in about 6 months of contraception (but can produce permanent sterilization at the right dose).
 The method is long-acting, localized (nonsytemic—unlike hormones), and nonsurgical.

 Background & history

 Considered on technical and practical merits alone, ultrasound is one of the most promising forms of male contraception.
 It is technically simple and extremely convenient in that fifteen minutes of ultrasound can result in six months of sterility, and it requires less dedication than heat methods such as artificial cryptorchidism (suspensories) and wet heat.
 However, it has been neglected until recently; and because it involves a more powerful effect than wet heat, it will require more extensive testing than wet heat or artificial cryptorchidism before it can confidently be recommended for widespread use.